olidarley/olidarley.github.io/README.md

-**Data Visualisation** | **Visual Communication** | **Generative Art**
+**Data Visualisation** | **Visual Communication** | **Generative Art** Drawings, sketches, thoughts and analysis

 I'm Oli.
 I'm an R programmer, designer and musician.
 I design graphics and tools for understanding, exploration and storytelling.

+I've been creating generative art for about a year or so.
+As with my data viz work I primarily use R, but have recently started exploring p5.js.
+Some day I'll buy a pen plotter and bring the plots to life!

+This page is a mix of both.

 ----------